top of page

 How to apply a non molestation order in domestic abuse

 Let’s get something straight: People who experience domestic violence are not to blame for it, and they don’t deserve it.
 We all have a responsibility to help protect those around us from being abused—especially when they may be too scared or ashamed to tell us they need help.
-If you’re worried about a friend or family member experiencing an abusive relationship, encourage them talk with someone at their school or workplace, contact one of our support lines (see resources below), or call 911 in case of emergency.

 Have you been affected by this issue?

-Our UK island is small, so lets look at a bogger sized country.
+Our UK island is small, so lets look at a larger country.
 An report says that respondents in a recent survey revealed that roughly more than half of Americans have been affected by domestic violence and abuse.
 That percentage rises further when you include psychological torment, such as verbal threats or manipulation.

 DO men suffer with domestic abuse and domestic violence?